 - Check the Notifier Option check box to configure notification of important events to designated recipients.
-See "Configuring notification" on page 35. - Check the GCO Option check box to configure the wide-area connector (WAC) process for global clusters.
+See "Configuring notification" on page 33. - Check the GCO Option check box to configure the wide-area connector (WAC) process for global clusters.
 The WAC process is required for inter-cluster communication.

-Configure the GCO Option using this wizard only if you are configuring a Disaster Recovery (DR) environment and are not using the Disaster Recovery wizard.
+Note: Configure GCO using this wizard only if you are configuring for disaster recovery but not using the DR wizard.